jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_paging_filecollision.md

 ---
-title: Paging - File Collision Alarm
+title: Paging - File Collision alarm
+tags: [windows_alarms]
 last_updated: July 29, 2016
 summary: "This alarm becomes active when there is more than one paging file on a single physical disk.
 This can cause performance degradation –  especially on IDE disks.
 IDE disks allow only a single disk operation to be active on the bus at any time."
 sidebar: c_windows_sidebar